jessodri/personal-portfolio/README.md

 There were many challenges.
 Finding inspiration and settling on a design were probably the hardest parts for me.

 Trying to use only HTML and CSS was a bit hard when it came to not being able to implement a feature I wanted such as the swiping navigation.
 However, it helped me learn more about what CSS has to offer.

+It was difficult to make it fit the screen for certain mobile browser such as Safari as they pushed my nav bar out of view.
+I am still working on a solution for this.

 ## Resources